Don’t be afraid to really char your pods, as the blackened spots are essential to the overall flavor.

 While you can buy bottled ginger juice in the baking aisle of some specialty markets, homemade juice is easy to make.
 To make it, purchase very fresh, plump ginger with tight, smooth skin.
 For each tablespoon of juice, shred about 1 inch of the ginger (no need to peel it) on the large holes of a box shredder.
 Working over a bowl, squeeze the shredded ginger in your fist to extract the juice.
 That’s it.

 - 2 tablespoons sake

 - 2 teaspoons soy sauce

 - ½ teaspoon fish sauce

 - Pinch of Chinese five-spice powder

 - 1 tablespoon canola oil

-- 1 pound thawed frozen edamame in pods, patted completely dry
+- 1 pound edamame in pods, thawed and patted dry